SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Description

-To set a description, use `collector_description` option:
+To set a description, use the `collector_description` option:

 ```yaml
 extensions: